philipbergen/zero/README.md

 Installation
 ------------
-I have developed on a Mac.
-This should work on all unix, but the installer will only help you install zeromq and python using homebrew, so if your platform is not OS X, you will need to install libzmq and python manually first.

-If you need to do that, the installer will instruct you so.
+The installer will install pip if it is missing and then use that to install the zmq module (pyzmq) and a few other requirements.

     ./install.sh
     . ./env.sh

+*Note:* I developed this on a Mac, should work on other unix as well.

 Command line interface
 ----------------------